Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 Andbus

-• Andbus is one of the most established transport providers linking Andorra with Spain and France.
-Its coaches connect Barcelona (city and El Prat Airport), Toulouse, Girona, and Lleida directly to Andorra la Vella and the main ski resorts.
-For travellers wondering how to get to Andorra without a car, Andbus is one of the most convenient answers.
+Andbus is one of the most established and widely used transport providers linking Andorra with both Spain and France.
+Its network connects Barcelona city centre, Barcelona El Prat Airport, Toulouse, Girona, and Lleida directly to Andorra la Vella and key resort areas, making it one of the easiest ways to reach the country without a car.

-• Drop-off points include Andorra la Vella bus terminal, as well as certain hotels and resorts en route.
-For travellers heading to Pas de la Casa on the French border, Andbus runs direct services, avoiding the need to change locally.
-Baggage allowance is generous, but it’s worth confirming policies if you are carrying oversized sports gear.
+Drop-off points include the Andorra la Vella bus terminal, as well as selected hotels and resort stops along the route.
+For travellers heading to Pas de la Casa, Andbus operates direct services, meaning you do not need to transfer locally.

 Direct Bus

-The Direct Bus service runs one of the most popular cross-border routes: Barcelona to Andorra.
-Coaches depart several times daily from Barcelona El Prat Airport and the city centre, travelling directly to Andorra la Vella with stops in Sant Julià de Lòria and Escaldes-Engordany.
-For visitors arriving by air, the airport pickup point makes the connection particularly straightforward.
+Services depart several times daily from both Barcelona El Prat Airport (Terminals 1 and 2) and central city locations, travelling directly to Andorra la Vella with stops in Sant Julià de Lòria and Escaldes-Engordany.
+This makes it particularly convenient for travellers arriving by air, as you can move from airport to mountain destination without changing transport.

-Vehicles are modern and comfortable, equipped with reclining seats, free Wi-Fi, and space for both luggage and ski equipment.
-The trip typically takes about three hours, depending on mountain traffic and weather.
-Schedules are designed around key flight arrival times, ensuring convenient links throughout the day.
+Coaches are modern and comfortable, featuring reclining seats, free Wi-Fi, and dedicated luggage space, including room for ski equipment.
+The journey typically takes around 3 hours, depending on traffic and seasonal conditions.

-Tickets can be booked online through the Direct Bus website or local agencies.
-Mobile tickets are accepted, and advance reservations are strongly advised during the busy ski season when services sell out quickly.
-Prices are competitive with other coach operators, and the service is popular with both tourists and local residents.
+Tickets can be booked online through the Direct Bus website or via local agencies.
+Mobile tickets are accepted, and booking in advance is strongly recommended, particularly during winter and holiday periods, when services often sell out.

-Direct Bus follows a simple route, focusing on the capital and major towns rather than making multiple resort stops.
-Passengers heading to ski bases such as Pas de la Casa, Soldeu, or Ordino usually continue by local bus or taxi from Andorra la Vella.
-This streamlined approach helps keep the journey time consistent.
+Direct Bus focuses on a streamlined route, prioritising the capital and main towns rather than making multiple resort stops.
+Travellers heading to areas such as Soldeu, Ordino, or Pas de la Casa will usually continue via local bus or taxi from Andorra la Vella.

 Getting to Andorra by Bus from France

-In the winter season, extra shuttle services often operate between French towns and ski resorts such as Pas de la Casa and Soldeu, catering to day-trippers and package holidaymakers.
+During winter, additional seasonal shuttle services operate between French towns and Andorran ski resorts such as Pas de la Casa and Soldeu, catering to both day-trippers and longer-stay visitors.

 Trains Near Andorra